ros/catkin/doc/index.rst

 .. rubric:: Dependency ordering of stacks

 During the cmake run the main source directory is scanned for stacks to build.
-Actually cmake doesnt care if it is a stack or a package;
+Actually cmake does not care if it is a stack or a package;
 it cares that the directory has something there that indicates that it is buildable, and what its dependencies are... that, is :ref:`stack.yaml`.
 Catkin topologically sorts this and reads the files in order.